bitprj/curriculum/Module4_Concepts/Depth-FirstSearch(DFS).md

 ---

-The time complexity of DFS is O(N^M), if N is the number of nodes in a tree and M is the maximum depth of the tree.
+The time complexity of DFS is O(V+E), in which V is the number of vertices/nodes and E is the number of edges in the graph.

-The space complexity of DFS is O(NM) because we have N nodes at the maximum depth M and (N-1) nodes at earlier depths (M-1).
-To find the space used, we find the total, which would be N + (M-1)*(N-1) = NM.
+The space complexity of DFS is O(1) is the size of the stack is not considered (auxiliary space complexity), but otherwise, the space complexity is O(n).